zapabob/ROCm/docs/conceptual/gpu-isolation.md

 Device indices exposed to HIP applications.

-Runtime
-: HIP Runtime.
+Runtime: HIP runtime.
 Applies only to applications using HIP on the AMD platform.

 ```{code-block} shell
 :caption: Example to expose the 1. and 3. devices in the system.